OSSCanada/microhackfest/HOL/04_Docker/README.md

 - By tagging images with ```<registry_name>/<image_name>``` docker will resolve this name to the proper ```<registry_name>``` to push/pull to
     - simple names like ```kevingbb/<image_name>``` are likely docker hub registries
     - complex names like ```<registry_name>.azurecr.io/<image_name>``` are privately hosted registries (not docker hub)

+## Advanced:

+1. Stop and Start an existing Container.
+    - **Hint:** You will need to use the docker cli along with the stop and start commands.
+2. Create a file inside of an existing running Container.
+    - **Hint:** You will need to use the docker cli along with the exec command.
+3. Create a new Container based on the Container you added the file too.
+    - **Hint:** You will need to use the docker cli along with the commit command.